Beyond COVID-19: Politics, legal news grabbed 2020 headlines

 Massachusetts’ biggest story of 2020 involved something so tiny it required an electron microscope to view.

-The coronavirus pandemic hit the Bay State hard, killing more than 11,000 — the nation's ninth-highest death toll — and ravaging communities of color and long-term care facilities.
+The coronavirus pandemic hit the Bay State hard, killing nearly 12,000 — the nation's ninth-highest death toll — and ravaging communities of color and long-term care facilities.
 Nearly 80 veterans died of COVID-19 at the Holyoke Soldiers' Home, where investigators said “utterly baffling” decisions allowed the virus to spread unchecked.

 Written By